-- (D) Adjustment is to eliminate deferred tax assets on the Microwave Communications Division's historical Combined Balance Sheet because Harris will retain 100% of these assets at the time of the transaction and they will not become part of Harris Stratex. - (E) Adjustment to record capital lease obligation related to the equipment lease between Harris Stratex Networks Canada ULC and Harris Canada, Inc. For more information regarding this lease obligation, see "Other Agreements Lease Agreement (Equipment and Machinery)" beginning on page 121 of this proxy statement/prospectus. - (F) Adjustment to reduce deferred revenue of Stratex, which is classified as other accrued liabilities on the Consolidated Balance Sheet, by \$2.0 million because Harris Stratex is not expected to have future obligations to deliver product or perform services on the contracts or agreements related to this deferred revenue after the closing date of the transaction and increased by \$3.8 million for payout of the single trigger employment agreements.
-No amount of excise tax reimbursement is included because the calculated amount was not available. - (G) Adjustment is for the establishment of a deferred tax liability related to the future amortization of identifiable intangible assets in accordance with Statement of Financial Accounting Standard No. 109 "Accounting for Income Taxes." - (H) Elimination of due to Harris Corporation balance against stockholders' and division equity. - (I) Adjustment made to reflect the \$17.7 million cash contribution made by Harris as discussed in footnote A. above; elimination of deferred taxes noted in D. above; adjustment to record capital lease obligation noted in E. above; elimination of due to Harris Corporation balance of \$3.1 million noted in G. above; and \$336.2 million to record the net assets of Stratex at fair value in accordance with FAS 141(3). - (1) Total market price of Stratex common stock equal to the price of a share of Stratex common stock as of September 19, 2006 (\$4.00) X diluted shares of Stratex common stock outstanding per the Stratex September 30, 2006 Balance Sheet (100.0 million shares). - (2) Stratex net tangible assets are calculated as follows:
+- (D) Adjustment is to eliminate deferred tax assets on the Microwave Communications Division's historical Combined Balance Sheet because Harris will retain 100% of these assets at the time of the transaction and they will not become part of Harris Stratex. - (E) Adjustment to reduce deferred revenue of Stratex, which is classified as other accrued liabilities on the Consolidated Balance Sheet, by \$2.0 million because Harris Stratex is not expected to have future obligations to deliver product or perform services on the contracts or agreements related to this deferred revenue after the closing date of the transaction and increased by \$3.8 million for payout of the single trigger employment agreements.
+No amount of excise tax reimbursement is included because the calculated amount was not available. - (F) Adjustment is for the establishment of a deferred tax liability related to the future amortization of identifiable intangible assets in accordance with Statement of Financial Accounting Standard No. 109 "Accounting for Income Taxes." - (G) Elimination of due to Harris Corporation balance against stockholders' and division equity. - (H) Adjustment made to reflect the \$10.6 million cash contribution made by Harris as discussed in footnote A. above; elimination of deferred taxes noted in D. above; elimination of due to Harris Corporation balance of \$3.1 million noted in G. above; and \$336.2 million to record the net assets of Stratex at fair value in accordance with FAS 141(3). - (1) Total market price of Stratex common stock equal to the price of a share of Stratex common stock as of September 19, 2006 (\$4.00) X diluted shares of Stratex common stock outstanding per the Stratex September 30, 2006 Balance Sheet (100.0 million shares). - (2) Stratex net tangible assets are calculated as follows:

-Historical net assets reported \$ 72,990

-Inventory step-up 11,137

-Deferred revenue reduction 2,039

-Single trigger employment agreement payouts (3,834)

-Less deferred tax liability related to identifiable intangible assets (39,060)

-Adjusted net assets \$ 43,272

-(3) Adjustment to stockholders' equity to record the net assets of Stratex at fair value in accordance with FAS 141 is calculated as follows:
+Historical net assets reported \$ 72,990 Inventory step-up 11,137 Deferred revenue reduction 2,039 Single trigger employment agreement payouts (3,834) Less deferred tax liability related to identifiable intangible assets (39,060) Adjusted net assets \$ 43,272 (3) Adjustment to stockholders' equity to record the net assets of Stratex at fair value in accordance with FAS 141 is calculated as follows: (3) Adjustment to stockholders equity to record the net assets of officers at rail value in accordance with 1715-141 is calculated as follows.
+Market price of Stratex common stock (see footnote 1 above) \$ 400,148 \$ 400,148 9,000 Market price of Stratex common stock (see footnote 1 above) \$